BBai-Tips/bbai/API.md

 # BBai API Documentation

-This document provides details about the endpoints available in the bbai API.
+This document provides details about the endpoints available in the BBai API.

 ## Base URL